fengyuanchen/cropper/README.md

 - Type: `Boolean`
 - Default: `true`

-In strict mode, the canvas (image wrapper) cannot be smaller than the container, and the crop box cannot be outside of the canvas (image wrapper).
+In strict mode, the crop box cannot be outside of the canvas (image wrapper).

 ### responsive